adizhavo/ECS_Cpp/README.md

 ECS is a simple [entity component system](https://en.wikipedia.org/wiki/Entity_component_system) framework.
 It uses generics to achieve composition without having the need to write new code inside the container class which is called entity.

-The class diagram below will make easier to understand how the system works.
-> missing diagram

 An entity is composed by small chunks of data or behaviours.
 Systems are listeners and they are ready to reach any modified entity which matches the defined filter of components.